NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #104

 FUWAMOCO reminisces about their experiences at amusement arcades with Mama Puppy, emphasizing the fun and special times they had.

+## Episode #105

+FUWAMOCO would love to see Multi from ToHeart become a figure someday.